Stitches or Sutures: Wound Closure Today and in History

 Anyone treating a minor wound at home needs to use proper first aid procedures to stop bleeding and prevent infection.
 If a wound is serious enough to need treatment by over-the-counter butterfly stitches or related products, it should be monitored carefully.
 A doctor's help may be required.

 Laser Tissue Welding

 Sealing wounds with a laser is an exciting new treatment that offers several advantages over other wound closure methods.
+It isn't routinely used in humans yet, but it may be one day.
 Laser treatment repairs damage rapidly and produces a watertight seal.
 It shortens the time needed for surgery as well as the wound healing time.
 The technical name for the process is photochemical tissue bonding or laser-assisted nanosuturing.

 Laser sutures have been tested on animal tissue and in humans.
 Researchers at the Massachusetts General Hospital have reported that when the skin on each side of an open wound is coated with a dye called Rose Bengal, green laser light will seal the wound.
 The light activates the dye and and causes it to bind the collagen in the separated pieces of skin together.
 Unlike the case with the first laser suture experiments, the skin isn't heated or burned.